IFloress/newFigth/README.md

-# newFigth
+# Figth
-New project figth for course b7web --- funcional
+Project for the course B7WEB